 Lehmann-Peterson was founded in 1963 when Robert "Pete" Peterson met George "Skip" Lehmann.
 Robert Peterson was in auto racing and for many years he was a chief mechanic, building r

-left-hand-drive lincoln continental lehmann peterson limousine 68 white v8 1968
+left-hand-drive lincoln continental lehmann peterson limousine 68 grey v8 1968